 Over the last decade, payment technologies have rapidly evolved.
 In the first instance, swiping a credit or debit card and signing for a transaction was replaced by the faster and more secure chip and PIN process.
-Nowadays, payments have advanced to include quick and easy contactless methods.
+This evolution was considered to be one of the primary factors behind the consumer’s willingness to spend more in single transactions, with the motorhome industry reporting a 20.4% increase in sales during 2015 and similar trends being noticed across all big-ticket markets.

 How can Small Business Capitalise on Contactless Payment?